 When Rob and I were in Colorado Springs, we had plans to ride the Cog Railway up to Pikes Peak.
+We were well aware of the risk of accidents that we even discussed do I need to speak to insurance after getting rear-ended.
 However, we didn’t make plans way ahead of time, so the day before we were to head that way we found out they were booked weeks ahead of time.
 We started researching driving up ourselves.
 Rob is no stranger to driving, so I had no doubt that he could do it.

 After finally getting to the top, we parked and looked at the views, got some pics, and went inside.
 Apparently they have world famous donuts.
 We used Apple Pay to make our purchase which is always super quick and convenient.
 Donuts were pretty good.